 State Lands

-Oregon State Parks and Recreation Areas: Oregon state law 736-010-0055 states, “Unless otherwise posted a person may gather for personal consumption of berries, fruits, mushrooms, or similar edibles in quantities not to exceed five gallons per person per day.”
+Oregon State Parks and Recreation Areas: Oregon state law 736-010-0055 states, “Unless otherwise posted a person may gather for personal consumption of berries, fruits, mushrooms, or similar edibles in quantities not to exceed one gallon per person per day.”
+Note: this is a recent change, up until March 12, 2025, 5 gallons per day per person was allowed. (updated 6/27/2025)

 Federal Lands